-- 91. Because no database of any kind would indicate a native-born voter previously lacked U.S. citizenship, naturalized citizens are subject to differential treatment under the Citizen Investigation Provisions in HB 2492.
+91. Because no database of any kind would indicate a native-born voter previously lacked U.S. citizenship, naturalized citizens are subject to differential treatment under the Citizen Investigation Provisions in HB 2492 and HB 2243.
 This is exacerbated by the statute's command that county recorders rely on "every . . . available" database to verify U.S. citizenship status, suggesting that some may be "available" to some officials and not others, making uniformity unlikely.
 Further, the Citizenship Investigation Provisions also permit county recorders to credit uncorroborated "information" supplied by private individuals either in writing or verbally.
-Information from private individuals in different counties would raises a high likelihood of lacking uniformity.
-The laws provide no safeguards or guidance to help assure county recorders that the individual of allegedly questionable citizenship status is in fact the same person as the individual on the voter roll.
-Without such safeguards, implementation will be inherently not be uniform within counties or across the state.
-Further, it credits stale "information" over the more recent attestation of the applicant. - 92.
-In particular, the Citizenship Investigation Provisions fail to inform Arizona state and local officials as to how they should review and evaluate outdated citizenship status information contained in government databases.
-Different county recorders and different staff members within a county recorder's office will inevitably apply varying rules, standards, and procedures in comparing voter registration applicants and registered voters to the enumerated databases in HB 2492 and in analyzing the search results.
-Ascertaining what information suffices to determine a voter registration applicant or registered voter is not a U.S. citizen will be left to the subjective analysis, discretion, and guesswork of the Secretary of State, county recorders, the Attorney General, and their staffs.
+Information from private individuals in different counties would raise a high likelihood of non-uniform treatment.
+The laws provide no safeguards or guidance to help assure county recorders that the individual of allegedly questionable citizenship status is in fact the same person as the individual on the voter rolls.
+Without such safeguards, implementation will be inherently non-uniform within counties or across the state.
+Further, HB 2492 and HB 2243 credit stale "information" over the more recent attestation of the applicant.

+- 92. In particular, the Citizenship Investigation Provisions fail to inform Arizona state and local officials as to how they should review and evaluate outdated citizenship status information contained in government databases.
+Different county recorders and different staff members within a county recorder's office will inevitably apply varying rules, standards, and procedures in comparing voter registration applicants and registered voters to the enumerated databases in HB 2492 and HB 2243, and in analyzing the search results.
+Ascertaining what "information" suffices to determine a voter registration applicant or registered voter is not a U.S. citizen or how such information is "confirm[ed]," or when there is "reason to believe" a person is not a U.S. citizen, will be left to the subjective analysis, discretion, and guesswork of the Secretary of State, county recorders, the Attorney General, and their staffs.
 Inevitably, they will make inconsistent and irreconcilable determinations as to voters' current citizenship status.
-Some county recorders and individual staff members will use stale government data showing an individual was not a U.S. citizen at some time in the past as evidence they are still non-citizens; others will keep digging and find that similarly situated voters naturalized prior to registering to vote.
+Some county recorders and individual staff members will use stale government data showing an individual was not a U.S. citizen at some time in the past as evidence they are still non-citizens; others will keep digging and find that similarly situated voters naturalized prior to registering to vote. - 93.
+Additionally, HB 2243 will require county recorders each month to use the notoriously outdated and unreliable Systematic Alien Verification for Entitlements ("SAVE") Program maintained by U.S. Citizenship and Immigration Services ("USCIS")